nasa/Common-Metadata-Repository/search-app/api_docs.md

 Tags can be searched for by sending a request to `%CMR-ENDPOINT%/tags`.

 Tag search results are paged.
-See [Paging Limitations](#paging-details) for more information on how to page through tag search results.
+See [Paging Details](#paging-details) for more information on how to page through tag search results.

 ##### Tag Search Parameters